jellyfin/jellyfin-mpv-shim/README.md

  - `log_decisions` - Log the full media decisions and playback URLs.
 Default: `false`
  - `mpv_log_level` - Log level to use for mpv.
 Default: `info`
     - Options: fatal, error, warn, info, v, debug, trace
+ - `enable_desktop` - Use the desktop client.
+    - You can also use it by running the `jellyfin-mpv-desktop`.
+    - If you are using the Windows build, you must download the desktop version.

 ### MPV Configuration